Henderson man gets 14 years for child pornography

 Gibson, who represented himself at trial, had been staying with his aunt when authorities tracked child pornography to his computer, court records show.

-Under a nationwide initiative known as Project Safe Childhood, the case was investigated by the U.S. Immigration and Customs Enforcement’s Homeland Security Investigations and the Las Vegas Metropolitan Police Department, according to the release.
+Under a nationwide initiative known as Project Safe Childhood, the case was investigated by the U.S. Immigration and Customs Enforcement’s Homeland Security Investigations and the Metropolitan Police Department, according to the release.

 Prosecutors had asked U.S. District Judge Kent Dawson for a sentence of 210 months, or 17½ years behind bars.